danielaparker/jsoncons/doc/ref/cbor/cbor.md

 jsoncons strings tagged with `semantic_tag::datetime` are encoded into CBOR standard date/time strings.

 1 (epoch time)
-CBOR epoch times are decoded into jsoncons int64_t, uint64_t and double and tagged with `semantic_tag::seconds`. jsoncons int64_t, uint64_t and double tagged with `semantic_tag::seconds` are encoded into CBOR epoch time.
+CBOR epoch times are decoded into jsoncons int64_t, uint64_t and double and tagged with `semantic_tag::epoch_second`. jsoncons int64_t, uint64_t and double tagged with `semantic_tag::epoch_second` are encoded into CBOR epoch time.

 2,3 (positive and negative bignum)
 CBOR positive and negative bignums are decoded into jsoncons strings and tagged with `semantic_tag::bigint`.